 - Liquid Propane (LP) Gas is another option along with oil where natural gas is not available.
 LP has been used predominantly for domestic cooking and somewhat for DHW generation.
 As an area heating and DHW fuel it has traditionally been up to a 100% premium over oil.
 It is a heating option of choice in our experience.

 Consumers predominantly identify their area heating options as Forced Hot Air (FHA) Furnace or Forced Hot Water (FHW) Boiler Systems.
-Similarly DHW options as Electric, Gas or Oil stand-alone Water Heaters or from an immersion coil within a boiler.
+Similarly, DHW options as Electric, Gas/Oil stand-alone Water Heaters or from an immersion coil within a boiler.
 So therefore we usually find the typical FHA System with a stand-alone DHW Heater as a combination.
 FHW Systems usually provide DHW from an internal Immersion Coil, as previously noted.
-Currently we are seeing the emergence of the Indirect Hot Water Heater, supplied by a boiler as the efficiency choice.
+Currently we are seeing the super-insulated Indirect Hot Water Heater, supplied by a boiler as the efficiency choice.

 But in fact our heating options are more extensive.
 They include:

 - Air Handler– A FHA Furnace without a fuel-powered heating source.
 Instead it has an internal large radiator (heat exchanger) that is externally supplied with energy from a FHW source (boiler).

 - Unit Heater– A radiator with fan, typically found as an overhead heater in a garage, warehouse, etc. There are also variations of these with provisions for attaching ducting – otherwise similar to an Air Handler.

 - Plate Heat Exchanger– Basically two (or more) mutually integrated radiators allowing the interchange of heat from varied sources.
 Source variation attributes may be pressure, temperature, flow rate(s) and composition.
 Their composition may be aqueous (or not) and adjusted for properties such as freezing and/or boiling resistance.